Traceability Research

 Find more information in the Table Grapes Traceability Pilot Final Report.

-Agriculture Victoria is partnering with Cherry Growers Australia to develop a pilot traceability system for a cherry producer and exporter.
-Technology developed in the pilot will have broader application across the cherry industry.
-GS1 standards will be incorporated and GS1 Digital Link technology will be used for supply chain tracking and customer engagement.
-A final project report will be available at the end of the project in 2024.
+Agriculture Victoria partnered with Cherry Growers Australia to develop a pilot traceability system for a cherry producer and exporter.
+Technology developed in the pilot has broader application across the cherry industry.
+GS1 standards are incorporated and GS1 Digital Link technology has been used for supply chain tracking and customer engagement.
+The Cherries Traceability Pilot Final Report is now available.

 Smart trackers and fresh cherry exports